Acid attack: Medical

 In addition to these above-mentioned medical effects, acid attack victims face the possibility of sepsis, kidney failure, skin depigmentation, and even death.

-A 2015 attack that involved throwing sulfuric acid on a man's face and body while he lay in bed caused him, among other serious injuries, to become paralyzed from the neck down.

 Psychological

-Acid assault survivors face many mental health issues upon recovery.
-These mental health issues being primarily depression and anxiety.
+After physical recovery, acid assault survivors face many mental health issues, primarily depression and anxiety.
 Additionally, victims reported lowered self-esteem according to the Rosenberg scale and increased self-consciousness, both in general and in the social sphere.

 Social

 In addition to medical and psychological effects, many social implications exist for acid survivors, especially women.
-For example, such attacks usually leave victims disabled in some way, rendering them dependent on either their spouse or family for everyday activities, such as eating and running errands.
-These dependencies are increased by the fact that many acid survivors are not able to find suitable work, due to impaired vision and physical disability.
-This negatively impacts their economic viability, causing hardships on the families/spouses that care for them.
+For example, such attacks usually leave victims disabled in some way, rendering them dependent on their spouse and/or family for everyday activities, such as eating and running errands.
+These dependencies are increased by the fact that many acid survivors cannot find suitable work, due to impaired vision and physical disability.
+This negatively impacts their economic viability, causing hardships on the spouses and families that care for them.
 As a result, divorce rates are high, with abandonment by husbands found in 25% of acid assault cases in Uganda (compared to only 3% of wives abandoning their disfigured husbands).
 Moreover, acid survivors who are single when attacked almost certainly become ostracized from society, effectively ruining marriage prospects.
 Some media outlets overwhelmingly avoid reporting acid attack violence, or the description of the attack is laconic or often implies that the act was inevitable or even justified.